-What are the differences between the Fenix PD35 TAC and the Fenix PD35 V2.0?Updated 6 months ago
+What are the differences between the Fenix PD35 TAC and the Fenix PD35 V2.0?Updated a year ago

 While both are excellent LED flashlights, the PD35TAC and PD35 V2.0 do have a few differences.
 The Fenix PD35TAC features two operation modes: the Tactical Mode (access to turbo, low, and strobe) and the EDC Flashlight Mode, also known as outdoor mode (access to turbo, high, mid, low, eco, and strobe).
 This flashlight does feature both a tail switch and side switch, but the side switch is unable to change modes in the Tactical Setting.
 The PD35TAC also features a wider beam and has a maximum beam distance of 656 feet.
 Finally, the runtimes are a bit lower with the runtime on Turbo being 1 hour and 10 minutes and the runtime on Eco being 149 hours.